Presenting things to do in Portland, Oregon, USA according to Siân of SianJKavanagh.com.

 - Parking or trying to drive around Portland during rush hour.
 If you must rent a car, try using a service such as Zip Car or Car 2 Go which both offer hourly rates on car rental, and you don’t have to worry about downtown parking tickets.
 The professional Portlanders bike, walk, or MAX their way around the city.

-- Chinatown There is a lot of homelessness in Portland.
+- Do not visit Chinatown.
+There is a lot of homelessness in Portland.
 This is just a fact, and many of the Portland Homeless Shelters and Services are located in Chinatown.
 There are some fun restaurants located nearby, but be weary of your surroundings and don’t spend time there alone at night.
 It is never the best idea to give money to people begging in Portland.
 Ask instead if they would like food and offer them hot drinks in the winter, cold water in the summer, and healthy long lasting snacks (such as granola bars) year round.
 Other items to donate to individuals or shelters include: women’s sanitary products, hats, gloves, blankets, underwear, socks, toiletries, and other life necessities.

 Siân Kavanagh is a proud Scouser (from Liverpool, England) who has lived in The Netherlands, Oregon, Mexico, and Ho Chi Minh City.
-She has worked as a staff writer and photographer for Word Magazine, event manager at Saigon Outcast, and works freelance for a variety of publications and businesses.
+She has worked as a staff writer and photographer for Word Magazine, an event manager at Saigon Outcast, and works freelance for a variety of publications and businesses.
 When she is not furiously writing articles and attempting to overcome writer’s block, she can be found salsa dancing, exploring Vietnamese cuisine, and making xe om drivers laugh with her terrible Vietnamese language skills.
-Follow her on Instagram, Facebook, and Twitter.
+Follow her on Facebook and Twitter.